 When you finally surface as a professional, polished DJ with a crate collection of mind-blowing songs, nobody will know how long it took you to collect those tunes over the year.

 Nobody is born a DJ.
-It takes practice and a level of skill that you can’t learn overnight.
+It takes practice and a skill level that you can’t learn overnight.
 Go out and get some experience.
 Volunteer if you can’t get a gig.
-Practice makes perfect and you’ll never really know how your set works in front an audience if you stay hidden away in your bedroom.
+Practice makes perfect, and you’ll never really know how your set works in front of an audience if you stay hidden away in your bedroom.
 Offer to do an hour-warm-up before the clubs commence.
 Help set up the gear.
 Be smart and learn the ropes from an expert.

 4. Get the right equipment

 Having the right tools for the job is one of the surest ways to succeed.
-As a DJ you will need a turntable and controller and mixer when starting out.
+As a DJ, you will need a turntable and controller and mixer when starting out.
 Spend as much money as you can afford on equipment and records.
 Most DJs download the software without getting the hardware.
-This would not be the best step for you if you are serious of standing out from the crowd – Save up some cash and buy some “performance enhancement equipment”.
-You’ll need if you will love to produce as a DJ include digital audio workstation (DAW) software.
+This would not be the best step for you if you are serious about standing out from the crowd – Save up some cash and buy some “performance enhancement equipment.”
+If you love to produce as a DJ, you’ll need digital audio workstation (DAW) software.

 5. Hard work pays